John Birch (Roundhead): Personal details

-John Birch was born 7 September 1615, second but eldest surviving son of Samuel and Mary Birch.
-His father was a wealthy Presbyterian merchant, who owned Ardwick Manor, outside Manchester.
+John Birch was born 7 September 1615, eldest surviving son of Samuel and Mary Birch.
+A wealthy Presbyterian merchant, his father owned Ardwick Manor, outside Manchester.
 He had two brothers, Samuel (1621-1683), and Thomas (1633-1700).
 He moved to Bristol in 1633, where he set up as a wine merchant.

 Birch married Alice Deane (died 1671), daughter of a Bristol merchant.
 They had five children who lived to adulthood; John (c.
 1647 – after 1683), Samuel (died 1704), Mary (ca. 1645–1728), Elizabeth and Sarah (died 1702).
 There were no children from his second marriage to Winifred Norris, who died in 1717.

 Wars of the Three Kingdoms

 At the start of the First English Civil War in August 1642, Birch was a captain in the Bristol militia and served with the Parliamentarian garrison.
 He later recorded that some of his men viewed the war as a break from routine, with better pay and rations than in civilian life and were concerned it might end too soon.

 After the Royalists captured the town in June 1643, the garrison was given a pass to London.
 With the help of Sir Arthur Haselrig, Birch was commissioned in the army commanded by William Waller, and quickly proved an energetic and courageous officer.
 In November 1643, he served in the first Siege of Basing House, and was slightly wounded in the Battle of Alton on 13 December.
 Less than a week later, he was shot in the stomach in an assault on Arundel Castle, allegedly surviving only because the cold weather stemmed the flow of blood.

-Birch recovered from his wounds in time to fight at Cheriton in March 1644, a lesser known Parliamentarian success that forced Charles I onto the defensive in South East England.
+Birch recovered in time to fight at Cheriton in March 1644, a Parliamentarian success that forced Charles I onto the defensive in South East England.
 At Cropredy Bridge in June, he commanded the rearguard that held the bridge long enough to allow Waller's main force to retreat.
-Shortly after this, Birch raised a regiment of infantry which was shipped to Plymouth to reinforce the garrison and spent the rest of the war in South West England and the Welsh Marches.
+Shortly after this, Birch raised a regiment of infantry which was shipped to Plymouth to reinforce the garrison.
+He spent the rest of the war in South West England and the Welsh Marches.